Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

   - Pre-conditions: None
   - Parameters: None
   - Returns: Prints string of cog commands to the console.

+- disconnect(ctx):
+  - Creates a disconnect command with a disconnect button when activated
+  - Pre-conditions: None
+  - Parameters: ctx
+  - Returns: Returns a disconnect command to be used by the user in the discord server.

 - main(): void
   - The main entry point for the bot, where it sets up the bot, loads cogs, and starts the bot using asyncio.
   - Pre-conditions: None